tangramdotdev/bootstrap/README.md

 - x86_64 macOS
 - aarch64 macOS

+The build will produce artifacts directly in this folder via volume mounting, in gitignored locations.

 ### Requirements

 These scripts are intended to run on MacOS 12.3 or higher with [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed.